-Is He With You Just For The Holidays? -Stephanie Bailey
+Is He With You Just for the Holidays?

 Tis the season for desperation!
 Maybe you just had your heart broken, haven't been on a date in a long time, or feel family pressure to be in a relationship.
 It's the holidays, and can be exciting (as well as a relief) when you meet a guy who wants to be with you during this stressful time.
 So, the first guy who winks an eye, flashes a smile or shows any interest at all—you put on your "love goggles" and possibly forfeit your standards for him, because you genuinely believe Christmas miracles do happen....and finally love has found you.
 But...what are his reasons?

 Men who are not afraid of starting to date during the holidays usually have different motivations for their actions than women.
 Women usually are looking for that fairy tale ending.
 They hope that if they meet a guy who wants to be with them during the holidays, that he's definitely in it for the long haul.
 Reality check—there may be a small percentage of men who feel the same way, but most seem to be motivated by loneliness, lack of a date for an upcoming event or simply put, they don't think it's a big deal.
 Most men don't believe that hooking up or spending time with a woman during the holidays is an indication that they want or are interested in a relationship or long term commitment.
 In other words—to have you accompany him to every holiday event doesn't necessarily mean that he views you as a girlfriend.
 Ouch!